Why Are My Subway Tiles Cracking?

 Tiles

-Opt for reputable brands known for their quality control standards.
-To ensure you make the best choice for your specific needs, Edward Martin offers $1 samples, allowing you to evaluate the texture, color, and quality in your own space.
-Look for tiles with a low water absorption rating, especially in moisture-prone areas.
-Visually inspect the tiles for any cracks, chips, or other imperfections before purchase.
+Start by selecting tiles from reputable brands known for their rigorous quality control standards.
+To make an informed choice, Edward Martin offers $2 samples, allowing you to assess the texture, color, and quality in your own space.
+A great tip is to choose tiles with a low water absorption rating for moisture-prone areas, such as bathrooms or kitchens.
+Additionally, visually inspect tiles for imperfections, such as cracks or chips, before purchasing to avoid future issues.

 Thinset Mortar